 I wanted this article to give you just enough info to work with without becoming overwhelming, and definitely enough to get you through Thai cooking.
 But if you're a food nerd and love deep dives into all sorts of minute details, here are some good resources.

 Serious Eats has a great guide to soy sauces that go deeper into Japanese, Chinese and Korean soy sauces.
-I also did not talk much about Korean soy sauces as I know less about it, but Crazy Korean Cooking has a very in-depth guide on Korean soy sauces.
+I also did not talk much about Korean soy sauces as I know less about it.

 How to Store Soy Sauce